Quantum physics informed neural networks for multi-variable partial differential equations: Quantum Physics-Informed Neural Networks

 The \textit{additional terms} can include various constraints, regularization terms, or other problem-specific conditions to improve convergence and solution quality:

 where each \(\mathcal{L}_k(\mathbf{u}_\theta)\) is tailored to the problem at hand, weighted by a user-defined hyperparameter $\lambda_{k}$.

 The \textit{consistency loss} we introduce consists of a loss component that ensures that the second output of the network corresponds to the derivative of the first output.
 Instead of relying on nested gradient computations, we directly use the second output as an approximation of the derivative of the first output, which itself approximates the implicit function.

+Even though variational quantum circuits rely on parameter shift rule to update their weights, CV computation can efficiently exploit this technique only when the number of non-Gaussian gates is kept logarithmic with respect to the size of the circuit~\cite{schuld2019evaluating}.
+Such a hurdle prevents to apply the parameter shift rule for the architecture we adopted from Killoran et al., addressing this issue for future works.
+Numerical difference methods have been tested, proving nevertheless inefficient.
+The reason for such a failure lies first in the low number of collocation points: for the heat equation, we displaced $10 \times 18$ collocations points, making quite unfeasible to compute a numerical derivative.
+Moreover, the numerical approach yields incorrect results the more we get close to the boundary of the domain.
+Instead,

-By enforcing this consistency, we can compute the remaining components of the loss function without requiring nested gradients.
+by enforcing this consistency, we can compute the remaining components of the loss function without requiring nested gradients.
 Specifically, we achieve this by differentiating the second output of the neural network:

 where $u_1(x)$ is the first output of the QNN while $u_2(x)$ is its second output.

 Combining all these loss components into a single total loss function:

 where the extra loss term runs in turn over the index \(\ell\), and all the loss terms are weighted by a suitable \(\lambda_{\ell}\) hyper-parameters which are their corresponding weighting coefficients.